 Learn advanced prehospital management of a variety of common disease processes and medical emergencies as you examine individual human body systems and their related pathophysiology.
 Additional topics include allergies and anaphylaxis, toxicology, infectious disease, environmental emergencies, psychiatric disorders, gynecology, and obstetrics.
 No additional textbook purchase required.
 Prerequisites: Paramedic Foundations and Paramedic Pharmacology.
-Senior adult and disabled retiree tuition waivers apply.
+Senior adult and disabled retiree course fee waivers apply.
 Transcript available.

 Unique situations require specialized care and management.
 Discover the different approaches needed for the advanced prehospital management of obstetrical, neonatal, pediatric, and geriatric emergencies.
 Also explores issues related to chronic-care clients, victims of abuse/assault, and other challenges.
 Additional topics include assessment-based management, operations, incident management, and terrorist attacks.
 No additional textbook purchase required.
 Prerequisites: Paramedic Trauma Emergencies and Paramedic Medical Emergencies.
-Senior adult and disabled retiree tuition waivers apply.
+Senior adult and disabled retiree course fee waivers apply.
 Transcript available.